 - Boiled Potatoes

-- Cauliflower – cut in florets
+- Cauliflower – cut into florets

 - Coriander Powder & Cumin Powder